Lazy

 veclhadamardtruediv(v, w)

-Return the elementwise true division of two vectors.
+Return the elementwise true quotient.

 Source code in vector\lazy\elementwise.py